-After you add a skin to your project and edit the settings, you can associate it with a target.
+After you add a skin to your project and edit the settings in Flare Desktop, you can associate it with a target.
 After you build the target, the output will be displayed in the skin.
-For HTML5 targets, you can also tell Flare not to use any skin at all.
+For HTML5 targets, you can also tell Flare Desktop not to use any skin at all.